informalsystems/multisig/README.md

 # Multisig

+---

 Disclaimer: Use at your risk, responsibility for damages (if any) to anyone resulting from the use of this software rest entirely with the user.
 The author is not responsible for any damage that its use could cause.

-WARNING: This tool is still new and under development.
-We do use it regularly and try not to break APIs but cannot make any guarantees yet.
+Note: use a released version.
+The `main` branch is an active development branch.
-It's still a bit rough around the edges, so its best to use from a clean directory and with a clean S3 bucket.
+The tool is still a bit rough around the edges, so its best to use from a clean directory and with a clean S3 bucket.

+---

 This is a tool for managing multisig txs with Cosmos-SDK based binaries and an AWS S3 bucket.